Who’s Crazy? Where’s Stupid? How Emotional? What’s Intelligence?

 As some of you know, I have been practicing on and walking down the Shambhala Path since beginning my work with Kate Crisp (our incredibly wise and dedicated executive director) and founder of PMI, Fleet Maull almost two years ago.
-It is a path which is quite extraordinary and yet ordinary at the same time.
-One of my favorite sayings from this path, or at least one that sticks with me, is a statement appreciated by the master of a man who courageously brought these teachings to the west.
+It is a path that is quite extraordinary and yet ordinary at the same time.
+One of my favorite sayings from this path, or at least one that sticks with me, is a statement appreciated by the master of a man who courageously brought these teachings to the West.
 The saying goes:

-Okay, so there’s some background to further explore this quote…women are crazy and men are stupid.
-I notice that emotions can lean towards crazy (AND stupid) making in both men and women, unless they are skillfully shepherded – namely what we call Emotional Intelligence and have integrated into our Path of Freedom curriculum.
-So, perhaps it’s not a woman/man thing here after all – sure, we women seem to have easier access to our tears and sadness (“crazy”) and men seem to have mastered the act of checking out and dis-engaging (“stupid”), but according to Daniel Goleman (see emotional intelligence link above) we both actually house the ability to have equal access to our emotional intelligence, just in different ways.
+Okay, so there’s some background to explore this quote further…women are crazy, and men are stupid.
+I notice that emotions can lean towards crazy (AND stupid) making in both men and women unless they are skillfully shepherded – namely, what we call Emotional Intelligence and have integrated into our Path of Freedom curriculum.
+So, perhaps it’s not a woman/man thing here after all – sure, we women seem to have easier access to our tears and sadness (“crazy”).
+Men have mastered checking out and disengaging (“stupid”).
+Still, according to Daniel Goleman (see emotional intelligence link above), we both house the ability to have equal access to our emotional intelligence, just in different ways.

-It seems, that with the right training, we can integrate ourselves with more intelligence.
+With the right training, we can integrate ourselves with more intelligence.
 Thank goodness for the handy training we call the Path of Freedom!

 Thanks for reading!